What makes a good argument?

 - The universe began to exist

-Some Atheists on youtube disagreed this would be enough.
+Is that sufficient?
 Suppose that you do find each premise more plausible than it’s negation, but not by much: so you assign something like P=0.6 for each premise.
-Yet, they urge, given this the probability of the conclusion is only around 0.36, so you shouldn’t accept it.
-Craig doesn’t think much of them.
+Yet, given this the probability of the conclusion is only around 0.36, so you shouldn’t accept it.

-Claire: Hmm.
+Debbie: Hmm.
 It obviously isn’t right that P(conclusion) is the multiplication of each P(premise).
 Otherwise one could disprove god by producing an awful (but valid) argument that concludes he exists.
-Craig is right when he says the argument gives a lower bound on the probability of the conclusion.
+The right answer should be something like the multiplication of the premises give a lower bound on the probability of the conclusion.

 Yet this example is right insofar as it goes.
 It isn’t enough to say that the premises are more likely than not means you should accept the conclusion.
 Here’s an easy counter-example: suppose I tell you I’ve rolled two dice, and give you this argument.